 - Is there a way to analyze what this function is doing so I can understand it better?

-- There's many different ways, but try putting an English comment above each line describing what the line does.
+- There are many different ways, but try putting an English comment above each line describing what the line does.
 Another trick is to read the code out loud.
 Yet another is to print the code out and draw on the paper with pictures and comments showing what's going on.

 - What if I want to ask the user for the numbers of cheese and crackers?

-- Remember you just need to use int() to convert what you get from raw_input().
+- You need to use int() to convert what you get from raw_input().

-- Does making the variables amount_of_cheese and amount_of_crackers change the variables cheese_count and boxes_of_crackers in the function?
+- Does making the variable amount_of_cheese change the variable cheese_count in the function?